 My Week (Driving) in Provence: France Tours

 After Orange I journeyed to Isle Sur la Sorgue, which has been described as a Provencal Venice.
 It is famed for its system of canals (hence the Venice comparison, although in miniature–way miniature) and its antiques market (not in any way miniature, one of the best markets in France).
-We do not currently offer a cooking vacation in Isle sur la Sorgue, but it is a town worth visiting and we hope to include it soon in another itinerary.
+You can visit Isle sur la Sorgue on our Bonjour Provence cooking vacation,

 From Isle sur la Sorgue I traveled on to the Cote d’Azur, meaning I traversed pretty much the whole of Provence during my trip.
-I unfortunately did not have time to stop at one of my favorite Provence cooking vacations, at the Chateau de Berne, but the riviera called!
 Here too I found it easy to park and walk.
 The city centers are often closed to vehicular traffic, making life easier and more pleasant as a pedestrian.
 St. Tropez was a particular favorite, where I sat at an outdoor cafe for a light lunch and enjoyed the people watching.

 I didn’t have the benefit of a GPS–but I imagine that would make things even easier.
 Myth #4 busted: in France they drive on the right side of the road, just like in the US.
 I did have one tricky moment when I tried to refuel: I couldn’t figure out how to open the little door on the gas tank.
 I looked everywhere in the car for some sort of switch or button, and finally used my (muddled) French to ask a kind gentleman if he could help.
 He came over to the car, pushed on the little door, and it opened immediately.
 A bit embarrassing, but it’s never a bad thing to be rescued by a nice Frenchman, right?